A Survey of Knowledge Enhanced Pre-trained Models: Classification of Knowledge Enhanced Pre-trained Language Models

 \subsubsection{The Degree of Knowledge Parameterization}

 Knowledge can be harnessed by PLMs in different parameterized degrees.
 Fully parameterized knowledge enables the effective integration of knowledge with PLMs and end-to-end training, facilitating efficient training and direct utilization of models without requiring coordination with additional modules.
 To bridge the symbolic knowledge and neural networks, the former is projected into a dense, low-dimensional semantic space and presented by distributed vectors through knowledge representation learning \cite{21ji2021survey}.
 Current algorithms mainly focus on representation learning toward KGs.
 Variants of GNN are employed to capture the structure of KGs.
 However, this approach also presents challenges concerning knowledge management and interpretability in usage.
 The introduction of new information or modifications often necessitates computationally expensive retraining or vector representation adjustments.
 Conversely, maintaining symbolic knowledge forms enables efficient updates and interpretability, meeting downstream task requirements for knowledge timeliness and transparency of knowledge usage.
-However, models that maintain symbolic knowledge forms struggle to bridge the gap between symbolic knowledge and neural computations and face optimization challenges.
+However, models that maintain symbolic knowledge forms face challenges in bridging the gap between symbolic knowledge and neural computations, and they also confront optimization issues.
 This is especially true for hybrid systems that aim to combine rule-based logic with PLMs.
 According to the degree of knowledge parameterization, we divide models into fully parameterized, partially parameterized, and knowledge form unchanged KEPLMs.

 \paragraph{Fully parameterized KEPLMs} With the rapid development of GNN, various symbolic knowledge, especially for KGs, can be encoded effectively.
 Improved techniques in the aggregation and combination stages of GNNs, including attention mechanisms, hierarchical aggregations, and gating mechanisms, have resulted in more comprehensive and selective encoding of nodes and relations within KGs.
 Not only for the semantics of entities, this type of model also captures structure information by virtue of the superior method of KRL to support reasoning.
 By storing knowledge as parameters, models can be knowledge-aware and adaptable to a broad range of scenarios.